For on overview of partner’s role in the project – see text below.

 10-IFAPA contributes to WP3.
 IFAPA is a public institution with a research and training focus in Southern Spain, at the heart of one of Europe’s largest organic (and conventional) growing areas.
 It is part of the Mediterranean research network let by UTH in Greece and leads research on Cu alternatives in organic greenhouse crops in Almeria and olives in the Cordoba region of Andalusia.

-11- MFAL contributes to WP3 and WP5 field trials on pepper, olive and eggplant under organic management.
-MFAL, the Ministry of Food, Agriculture and Livestock, has responsibility for agricultural research in Turkey.
-MFAL (and partner 12, ETO) is part of the Mediterranean research network and although Turkey is already a large organic producer its potentials for organic growth both for export to the EU and domestic markets are vast.
+11- MAF contributes to WP3 and WP5 field trials on pepper, olive and eggplant under organic management.
+MAF – Ministery for Agriculture and Forestry (formerly MFAL, Ministry of Food, Agriculture and Livestock) has responsibility for agricultural research in Turkey.
+MAF (and partner 12, ETO) is part of the Mediterranean research network and although Turkey is already a large organic producer its potentials for organic growth both for export to the EU and domestic markets are vast.

 13- NORSØK leads WP 5 SOIL.
 It also contributes to WP3 and WP4.
 NORSOK, based in Tingvoll near the Northern Atlantic coast is a private foundation established in 1986 to develop organic farming in Norway by research and developmental work.
 Research focuses on marine and woody resources for the Bio-economy.
 Together with Norway partner HIOA (24) and associated partner OIKOS, partner 6 and 8 in Denmark and 15 in Sweden it forms a Nordic cluster within O+ to balance the Mediterranean focus and cover all pedo-climatic zones in Europe.